Granite Gear Crown2 60

 Granite Gear is a market leader in ultralight packs, with a strong following among thru-hikers and other minimalist backpackers.
 Arguably, their best design is the Crown2, which balances impressive cushioning, thoughtful features, and a weight of just over 2 pounds.
 We took the Crown2 60L pack to Patagonia on the multi-day Huemul Circuit along with multiple approaches to climb in the Chaltén range.
 Below are our experiences with the pack.
-To see how the Crown2 stacks up, see our article on the best backpacking packs.
+To see how the Crown2 stacks up, see our articles on the best backpacking packs and ultralight backpacks.